NativeScript/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/activity-indicator/setting-busy-http-request/article.md

-Extended example, desmostrating how to use ActivityIndicator during HTTP request
+Extended example, demonstrating how to use ActivityIndicator during HTTP request

 Setting an activity indicator in the HTML:
 <snippet id='activity-indicator-setting-busy-html'/>